Digital Breath: Video and Sound Art in the Age of Global Connectivity

 The 6 artists who have joined me for this exhibition—Annu Palakunnathu Matthew, Steven Subotnick, John Devault, Daniel O’Neill, Lauren Mantecón, and Andrea Pérez Bessin—are all addressing the idea of “digital breath/e” and what this means as we enter a new year challenged by COVID.

 As I begin to think about the work that I will create for this show and I continue to speak with the other artists (through email and Zoom) about their work, I begin to realize that we will find ourselves fully immersed as artists in the issues that confront all of us on a daily basis.
 Breathing is being, elemental, and leads to a form of communication.
-In February at the Newport Art Museum, 7 artists will communicate with their digital breath.”
+In Digital Breath at the Newport Art Museum, 7 artists are communicating with their digital breath.”

 About Brian C. O’Malley

 Brian C. O’Malley is a multimedia artist who lives and works in Greenville, RI.
 Brian has shown his short films in Greece, Russia, Chile, Canada, Switzerland, France, Venezuela, Uruguay, and all over the United States.
 In 2016 Brian received a Fellowship in Film & Video from the Rhode Island State Council for the Arts.
 He has also received fellowships to attend artist residencies at Ragdale Foundation, Brush Creek Foundation, Playa, and the Virginia Center for the Creative Arts.
 Brian is the curator of RIIA shorts 2020 (Rhode Island Independent Animators), a series of live screenings of short animated films, shown around the state of Rhode Island.
 The screenings started at the Jamestown Arts Center in February of 2020, but was unfortunately cut short in March because of the Covid Pandemic.
 Brian hopes to resume screenings of RIIA shorts in 2021.